danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 ## Objections

 This post is not to suggest that everyone should stop what they're doing and switch to this approach.
 If your team feels happy and productive working fixed hours and having regular meetings, then by all means, continue.

-But for those feeling burned out by all the meetings or open to exploring a more flexible way of working, you may have some concerns like "what about..." or "our team could never...".
+But for those feeling burned out by all the meetings or open to exploring a more flexible way of working, there may be concerns like "what about..." or "our team could never...".
 This next section will address some common concerns with async working.

 ### But our team does Scrum